An Overview of Selzentry (Maraviroc, Celsentri)

 Brand Name: Selzentry

 Maraviroc can cause serious, life-threatening side effects.
-These include liver problems and heart problems.
+These include liver problems, skin reactions, and allergic reactions.
 An allergic reaction may happen before liver problems occur.

-Stop taking maraviroc and call your health care provider right away if you have any of the following symptoms:
+Stop taking maraviroc and contact your health care provider right away if you have any of the following symptoms:

 While taking maraviroc, it is important to keep all of your appointments with your health care provider.

-Maraviroc is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults.
-Maraviroc is always used in combination with other anti-HIV medicines.
+Maraviroc is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in people 2 years of age and older weighing at least 10 kg.
+Maraviroc is always used in combination with other HIV medicines.

-Maraviroc should be used only in people whose strain of HIV uses the CCR5 receptor.
-Maraviroc is not recommended for people whose HIV uses another receptor called CXCR4 or whose HIV uses both the CCR5 and CXCR4 receptors.
-Your health care provider will do a blood test to see whether your HIV uses only the CCR5 receptor.
+Maraviroc should be used only in people whose strain of HIV uses the CCR5 coreceptor.
+Maraviroc is not recommended for people whose HIV uses the CXCR4 coreceptor or both the CCR5 and CXCR4 coreceptors.
+Your health care provider will do a blood test to see whether your HIV uses only the CCR5 coreceptor.

 Before taking maraviroc, tell your health care provider:

-Maraviroc comes in tablet form in two strengths:
+Maraviroc (brand name: Selzentry) comes in tablet and oral solution form in five formulations: